venkatarajasekhar/amd-codexl-analyzer/README.md

 * sudo apt-get install libglu1-mesa-dev mesa-common-dev libgtk2.0-dev
 * sudo apt-get install zlib1g-dev libx11-dev:i386
 * sudo apt-get install scons
+Note: to run Vulkan, OpenGL and Live Register Analysis on Linux, you need to do the following:
+* OpenGL: the contents of Common/Lib/AMD/OpenGL/VirtualContext/Release/lnx64 should be copied to the build output folder.
+* Vulkan: the contents of Common/Lib/AMD/Vulkan/rev_1_0_0/Release/lnx64 should be copied to the build output folder.
+* Live Register Analysis: the contents of Common/Lib/AMD/ShaderAnalysis/Linux/x64 should be copied to the build output folder.
+A post-build script will be added in the future.

 #### Building on CENTOS 6.X ####
 Install compiler 4.7.2